SandipGujar/code-Deployment-of-Ml-on-Django/README.md

-# code-Deployment-of-Machine Learning-on-Django
+# Code-Deployment-of-Machine Learning-on-Django
-This file is deployment of an Machine learning code using Gunicorn API
+These files are for deployment of an Machine Learning using Gunicorn API (Django)